- Bulk Pricing:

 Spruce Pine flourishes in partial shade.
 This tree has a fascinating look at the trunk twists as it grows, and although the needles shed often, is still a popular ornamental tree.

 Pinus glabra or Spruce Pines are native to the Southeastern United States.
 These pines often grow on river banks where the soil is acidic, sandy and often flooded.
-Spruce Pine Trees are native to North America and are used for a variety of reasons.
-These trees are beautiful obviously.
+Spruce Pine Trees are native to North America and used for a variety of reasons.
+These trees are beautiful.
 However, they are often as a windbreak on farms and pastures.
-Dwarf spruce trees are commonly used as shrub borders around residential landscapes.
-Regardless, both types are a great way to ensure privacy if you wish to opt for a treeline rather than a fence.
+Dwarf spruce trees used as shrub borders around residential landscapes; Regardless, both types are a great way to ensure privacy if you wish to opt for a treeline rather than a fence.

 Spruce Pine Trees are rather tall plants reaching heights of 60 feet.